TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/RecordTransformationProcessor.rst

     :type: :ref:`if` condition
     :Default: ''

-    Only if the condition is met the data processor is executed.
+    Only if the condition is met the Data Processor is executed.

 ..  confval:: table
     :name: RecordTransformationProcessor-table